XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 With Covid-19, PCR tests detect RNA – genetic material – that’s specific to the virus.
 The test is accurate enough to detect the virus within days of infection, even in people who have no symptoms.

-That’s because XPhyto Therapeutics (OTC: XPHYF) can deliver PCR test results in as little as 25 minutes with minimal testing equipment, significantly less than required by its competitors.
+That’s because XPhyto Therapeutics (OTCQB: XPHYF) can deliver PCR test results in as little as 25 minutes with minimal testing equipment, significantly less than required by its competitors.

-And, that’s a significant improvement on traditional PCR testing that can take from 24 hours to three days.
+And, that’s a significant improvement on traditional PCR testing that can take from 24 hours to days once sample collection and central laboratory processing is factored in.
 Worse, when demand is high, results from the non XPhyto tests can take a week or longer.

-So this oral, simplified saliva-based PCR diagnostic system is a true game-changer.
+So if approved, this oral, simplified saliva-based PCR diagnostic system could be a true game-changer.

 And, rolling out XPhyto’s rapid Covid-19 test across Europe right now couldn’t happen at a better time.

-That’s because Europe and the United Kingdom are suffering an outrageous second wave of Covid-19 infections.
-It’s one that’s more deadly than the first wave.
+That’s because Europe and the United Kingdom are suffering a outrageous second and third waves of Covid-19 infections that are even more deadly than the first.

 Nearly 105,000 people died of Covid-19 in November in the 31 countries monitored closely by the European Center for Disease Prevention and Control.